-All the match officials make a note of the kicks from the penalty mark taken and the numbers of the players who took them.
+All the match officials make a note of the kicks taken and the numbers of the players who took them.

 18B.
-Positioning - kicks from the penalty mark to determine the winners of a match or a home-and-away tie (with a reserve assistant referee)
+Positioning - penalties (penalty shoot-out) to determine the winners of a match or a home-and-away tie (with a fourth referee)

-If a reserve assistant referee is appointed, the positions of the match officials are as follows:
+If a fourth referee is appointed, the positions of the match officials are as follows: